 MDMS is all-encompassing software that will upgrade Nepali’s smartphone regulation up a notch.
 Bringing smartphones within this system will have benefits for all parties.
 The government will collect revenues on all the phones entering Nepal.
 NTA will have details of all the phones operating on all mobile networks.
 The users meanwhile, will also have several advantages.

-NTA Asst.
+NTA asst.
 Spokesman Achyutananda Mishra has said MDMS will significantly discourage mobile phone thefts.
-If an unregistered phone is stolen or lost, NTA cannot help owners retrieve them because of the lack of IMEI in its directory.
-But the mandatory phone registration means any missing phones can be tracked for their locations.
+If an unregistered phone is stolen or lost, NTA cannot help owners retrieve it because of the lack of IMEI in its directory.
+However, the mandatory phone registration means any missing phones can be tracked for their locations.
 This will keep everybody alert in ‘cases’.
 Therefore, MDMS is not only beneficial to the government but also to the users too.

 Also check: Renew Your Vehicle from Nagarik App